n4n0GH/hello/window-decoration/README.md

 **Q: But I really don't care about the glitches, I just want blur!
 How can I do this?**

-A: Find the `breezeway.json` file inside the `kdecoration` directory.
-[On line 12](https://github.com/n4n0GH/breezeway-mod/blob/master/kdecoration/breezeway.json#L12) you switch out `"blur": false,` with `"blur": true,` and then compile the theme according to the instructions.
+A: Find the `hello.json` file inside the `kdecoration` directory.
+[On line 12](https://github.com/n4n0GH/hello/window-decoration/blob/master/kdecoration/breezeway.json#L12) you switch out `"blur": false,` with `"blur": true,` and then compile the theme according to the instructions.

 **Q: Does this work on Wayland?**

-A: Maybe.
-Some functions may not work out of the box and if scaling is used the theme will most likely break.
-Once Wayland is stable on my own system, I'll get around to fix that though.
-But as of now you're on your own.
+A: Nyes.
+The theme will render with glitches and is not ready for Wayland yet.
+Maybe when Wayland works stable on my system I'll get around to fixing that.